Mastercard/flow/assert/assert-junit4/README.md

 ```

 The `Flocessor` is `AutoCloseable`.
 Close it from `@AfterClass`, after all
-parameterized cases have finished, which is what publishes the report.
+parameterized cases have finished; the report is written as flows are processed,
+and `close()` waits for in-flight detail writes, closes the log source and surfaces
+any reporting failure.
 Create it in
 `@Parameters` rather than `@BeforeClass`: parameter enumeration happens first, and a
 fresh runner is needed for each JUnit run of the class. `close()` fails if a flow is
 still being processed; afterwards no further flows can be processed.
 Closing a